-Traditional 2 factor tokens can be used by anybody in possession of the token.
-Furthermore the PIN, the something you know, is divulged in full during each login.
-As such, something you have & something you know should read something somebody has & something anybody knows.
+Traditional 2 Factor Authentication tokens can be used by anybody in possession of the token.
+Furthermore the PIN, the “something you know”, is divulged in full during each login.
+As such, “something you have” & “something you know” becomes “something somebody has” & “something anybody knows”.

-In a PINgrid 2 factor scenario, the something you have is only of use for the intended user as it doesn’t display a usable code, just a challenge grid.
-As the numbers in the grid are generated specifically for the intended user’s device and can only be used with their pattern, it is only usable by the person it was intended for.
-Therefore, the something you have cannot be used by anybody else even if they are in possession of it.
-The something you know is the pattern which is never divulged during a login and thus remains only something you know.
-As such, something you have & something you know logic holds true.
+In a PINgrid 2 Factor Authentication scenario, the “something you have” is only usable by the intended user as it doesn’t display a usable code, just a challenge grid.
+As the numbers in the grid are generated specifically for the intended user’s device, and can only be used with their pattern, it is only usable by the person it was intended for.
+Therefore, the “something you have” cannot be used by anybody else even if they are in possession of it.
+The “something you know” is the pattern which is never divulged during a login and thus remains only something that you know.

 How does PINgrid provide transaction verification / transaction signing?

 PINgrid can be used to securely verify transactions by simultaneously authenticating the user performing the transaction, and verifying key transaction data in a single step.
-This technique is fundamentally different from traditional OTP solutions which only authenticate the user at the point of the transaction but do not verify the transaction details.
-The result is that the transaction details could be tampered with in transit even when a valid OTP is used.
+This technique is fundamentally different from traditional One Time Pin solutions which only authenticate the user at the point of the transaction but do not verify the transaction details.
+The result is that the transaction details could be tampered with in transit even when a valid OTP is entered.

-PINgrid’s secure transaction verification requires a 2 Factor soft token which allows the user to enter key transaction information, e.g. an account number, onto their offline smart device in order to display a challenge grid.
-PINgrid will use key transaction information within the mathematical process used to generate the numbers in the grid, and the transaction processing server is able to perform the same calculation based on the transaction data it actually received.
-If the transaction data were to be maliciously modified in transit, the server would calculate different numbers to what the user saw when entering their code.
-Thus the code will not be valid and the server will decline the transaction.
-This type of technology is key to defeating online banking attacks such as “Operation High Roller” and is natively available within the PINgrid SDK’s.
+PINgrid’s secure transaction verification requires a Multi-Factor Authenticator Moble App which allows the user to enter key transaction information, e.g. an account number, onto their offline mobile device in order to display a challenge grid.
+PINgrid will use the transaction information within the mathematical process used to generate the numbers in the grid, and the transaction processing server is able to perform the same calculation based on the transaction data it actually received.
+If the transaction data were to be maliciously modified in transit, the server would calculate different numbers to what the user saw when entering their code and the OTP will not be valid and the server will decline the transaction.
+This type of technology is key to defeating online banking attacks such as “Operation High Roller” and is natively available within the Authlogics MFA solution.

 How do the PINgrid soft tokens work?

-The PINgrid soft tokens are standalone apps which do not require any data connectivity to function.
+A PINgrid soft tokens, such as the Authlogics Authenticator Mobile App are standalone apps which do not require any data connectivity to function.
 This is ideal when users are in areas of low signal or international roaming.
-The hardware ID of the device running the soft token is registered on the server against a user account.
-The hardware ID is typically an IMEI number or an equivalent unique hardware moniker.
-The hardware ID is partly used to calculate token seed value.
-The seed is then combined with the current time of the device to produce the numbers in the grid.
+The unique ID of the device running the app is registered on the server against a user account.
+The unique ID is cryptographically generated when the app is installed.
+The ID is used to calculate token seed value which is then combined with the current time to produce the numbers in the grid.